Animal Biochemistry 2

 Course learning outcomes

-• Explain how protein structure and function is derived from the constituent amino acids, and compare the features of structural and globular proteins
+• Explain how protein and enzyme structure and function, is derived from the constituent amino acids, and compare the features of structural, transport and globular proteins and enzymes.

-• Describe the basic principles governing enzyme catalysed reactions and the forms of inhibition of enzyme-catalysed reactions
+• Describe the basic principles governing enzyme catalysed reactions and how different forms of inhibition can be applied to these enzymes to regulate biochemical pathways.

 • Demonstrate familiarity and competence with the practical skills and techniques used in biochemical research, analysis and interpretation.